Example image

 She no longer has daily headaches, her migraines have decreased, and she has just started driving again.
 She now wakes up every day with a clear mind instead of brain fog.

-You can start immediately after purchasing the program.
-The interval and cognitive courses are available on demand, and you get 2 years of access.
+You can start immediately once you’ve purchased the program.
+The interval and cognitive courses are available on demand, and you get lifetime access so you can follow everything at your own pace.

 The frustrating answer is: every concussion is different.
 I wish I could guarantee results, but unfortunately, I can’t predict the future.
 What I do offer is all the proven and researched information about the two methods that have led many people to quick improvements.